 Put this data into a grouped frequency table.

-This one is slightly different, we can't use exactly the same approach as before because all the numbers are different (This will usually happen if you are measuring something that can be measured on a scale i.e. Heights, Weights).
+This one is slightly different - we can't use exactly the same approach as before because all the numbers are different.
+This will usually happen if you are measuring something that can be measured on a scale, such as heights or weights.

 To deal with this, we use a grouped frequency table.
 The difference between this and a frequency table is that instead of having one thing for the category, we have a range.

 |140 < h ≤ 150|